 Research funding to understand the barriers and pathways to a racially just and inclusive society.

 The UK’s racial composition has changed considerably since the arrival of the Empire Windrush in 1948, marking the beginning of the post-war settlement of citizens from Britain’s former colonies.
-The UK’s growing racial diversity and continuing racial disparities bring opportunities and challenges.
+Today, the UK’s growing racial diversity and continuing racial disparities bring both opportunities and challenges.

 There is a substantial body of research evidencing racial inequalities in most areas of UK life; from health to housing, education to employment, crime and policing to criminal justice.
 There is less evidence for why some of the UK’s differential racial outcomes persist while other disparities have closed.
 Nor is there much evidence about what works to end racial disparities, nor of when, how or if policy and programme interventions are effective in achieving this, and little research has focused on the wider benefits and opportunities that racial diversity can bring.

 This programme is funded by an endowment that supports work relating to the Commonwealth.
-This means our interest is in the future of UK society as shaped by its colonial past; specifically, by the migration of people from former British colonies to the UK, and the accompanying dynamics of racialisation, resources and power which have produced the UK’s distinct racial diversity and its patterns of racial discrimination and inequality.
+As such, our interest is in the future of UK society as shaped by its colonial past, specifically by the migration of people from former British colonies to the UK.
+This migration and the accompanying dynamics of racialisation, resources and power have produced the UK’s distinct racial diversity and its patterns of racial discrimination and inequality.
 Within this context we take a broad view of racial diversity as covering all racial or ethnic groups living in the UK, including White populations.

 As for all our grant programmes, we welcome applications proposing any methodological approach, including applied methods and participatory research.